Hate your Google search results? Now there’s a how-to guide for removing information

 — Google SearchLiaison (@searchliaison) August 26, 2021

-The central document explains how creators and site owners can quickly block Google search results to their site, permanently remove their site from Google search results, and also how to re-index pages on your site to reflect new information to appear in Google search.
+The central document explains how creators and site owners can quickly block Google search results to their site, permanently remove their site from Google search results, and re-index pages on their site to reflect new information to appear in Google search.

-But there are also additional tools that Google highlights for individuals.
+There are additional tools that Google highlights for individuals.
 The central document now links to steps to take to stop old content about yourself that has been successfully erased from a website from appearing in Google search results.
-There’s also information about how you can get Google to remove search results for information about you that has not been removed from a website.
+Also, there’s information about how you can get Google to remove search results for information about you that has not been removed from a website.

 You can check out the full document here.
-It’s also worth sharing securely (only via end-to-end encrypted messaging apps) with any people you may know affected by the Taliban takeover of Afghanistan whose past online activity may now be weaponized against them.
+It’s also worth sharing securely (only via end-to-end encrypted messaging apps) with any people you may know affected by the Taliban takeover of Afghanistan whose past online activity could now be weaponized against them.